 Communication Sciences and Disorders: Assistant or Associate Professor

-POSITION: The Department of Communication Sciences and Disorders seeks a tenure track faculty member at the rank of Assistant or Associate Professor beginning either January, 2018 or August, 2018.
+POSITION: The Department of Communication Sciences and Disorders seeks a tenure track faculty member at the rank of Assistant or Associate Professor beginning IN August, 2019.
 Summer employment is possible.

-- Doctorate in Communication Sciences and Disorders or a related field and CCC-SLP is required.
-ABD considered but completion of the doctorate will be required by June 1, 2019.
+- Doctorate in Communication Sciences and Disorders or a related field.
+ABD considered but completion of the doctorate will be required by June 1, 2020.

 - Salary will be commensurate with qualifications and experience.

-- Those interested in enhancing our efforts to address ethnic and cultural diversity issues are encouraged to apply.
+- Those interested in our mission to enhance ethnic and cultural awareness and diversity are encouraged to apply.

 - We are seeking individuals with a strong interest in the academic and clinical instruction of undergraduate and master’s students in our CAA accredited program in speech-language pathology.